-When both negative space and positive space are equal, there is balance.
+When both negative space and positive space are equal, there’s balance.
 Imbalance can introduce tension.

-Balance in an image is affected by how much positive space versus negative space is used, because negative space, like positive space, has visual weight.
+Balance in an image is affected by how much positive space versus negative space is used.
+Negative space, like positive space, has visual weight.

 The more positive space you add to an image, the bigger the negative space will be and vice versa.
 The bigger element will hold more visual weight.

-A human being seems puny when photographed at the base of a vast mountain in the background.
+For example, a human being seems puny when photographed at the base of a vast mountain filling the background.